ConsenSysMesh/stow-js/README.md

 linnia.addRecordWithReward(dataHash, metadata, dataUri, ethParams);
 ```

-Add record to Linnia and receive a small reward of linnia tokens
+Add record to Linnia and receive a small reward of linnia tokens.
+This requires an optional parameter
+to be set in the constructor as follows:

+`new Linnia(web3, (linniaTokenContractAddress: 0x4cdfbdec0aa003116bf030f249a8a7285cd6a184))`

 ### Parameters